kakarotto67/KnowledgeBank/MVC/Basics.md

 #### MVC Overview
 ###### The Model
 - Model - a class with some business logic
-- All models are located in `Models` folder in any ASP.NET MVC project
+- All models are located under `Models` folder in any ASP.NET MVC project
 - Model class can contain different properties
 - You can use different attributes from `System.ComponentModel.DataAnnotations` namespace to give some characteristics to each property of the model.
 Some of them are:
  - `StringLength` - specifies minimum and maximum length of the field's value